-- 1. Firms with more layers are larger in size, in value added, and pay higher wages. - 2.
-Firms are hierarchal: lower layers have more workers and lower mean wages than higher layers. - 3.
-Adding layers is associated with increases in mean firm size/value added and decreases in mean firm wages (at pre-existing layers).
+- 2. Firms are hierarchical: lower layers have more workers and lower mean wages than higher layers. - 3.
+Adding layers is associated with increases in mean firm size/value added and decreases in mean firm wages at preexisting layers.
 The reverse holds for removing layers.
-This result also holds for layer by layer mean size and wages for a majority of pre-existing layers.
+This result also holds for layer-by-layer mean layer size and mean layer wages for a majority of pre-existing layers.